 The back-populate feature allows you to queue people for flow actions retroactively.
 This is useful when you create a new flow, as back-populating allows you to populate contacts into your flow that would have been queued in real-time had the flow existed earlier.

 In this article, we explain details about back-populating different flows in Klaviyo.
-For step-by-step instructions on how to back-populate a flow, read this article: How to Back-Populate a Flow.
+For step-by-step instructions on how to back-populate a flow, read this article: How to Back-Populate a Flow

 If recipients in a list-based flow are skipped for any reason, back-populating will not re-queue these recipients for the flow.
 Once you've entered a list-based flow you cannot be re-queued for any flow message you have already received.
 The best way to reach customers that have been skipped for a list-based flow is to clone the flow and back-populate the cloned flow.

-Back-Populating a Flow with Conditional or Trigger Splits
+Back-Populating with Splits

 Read this article to find out How to Back-Populate a Flow.